Southern Squash Casserole with Buttery Ritz Cracker Topping

 Cheddar Cheese

-Grate two cups of sharp cheddar cheese and set aside.
-You can use prepackaged shredded cheese if you like, but freshly shredded has a better taste in my opinion.
+Grate about two cups of sharp cheddar cheese and set it aside.
+You can absolutely use pre-shredded cheese, but personally, I think freshly grated just melts better and has a richer flavor.

 drain squash and onions